Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 Once the function has been deployed you can additionally connect to the Azure MySql using your chosen [connection method](https://docs.microsoft.com/en-us/azure/mysql/how-to-connect-overview-single-server)

 When you have connected you will be able to create the required database and table and insert a record.

+As part of this step, you will need to add your IP address under the Connection security blade for Azure MySql and choose Add client IP (https://docs.microsoft.com/en-us/azure/mysql/howto-manage-firewall-using-portal#create-a-server-level-firewall-rule-in-the-azure-portal).

 ## Create customer table